Everything about the procedure of female investigation

 Pre-screening for Infections

-According to the Greek Law we have to obtain a panel of blood tests for infectious diseases before any IVF treatment.
+According to the Greek Law, we have to obtain a panel of blood tests for infectious diseases before any IVF treatment.
 These include test results for hepatitis B, hepatitis C, HIV type I-II and syphilis.

 A variety of blood tests for immune issues are available.
-For more information CLICK HERE
+For more information, CLICK HERE

-Hysteroscopic septum resection can usually be performed relatively straightforward as a brief procedure.
+Hysteroscopic septum resection can usually be performed as a relatively straightforward and quick procedure.